Sheila Grant: Storylines

+In 1984, Sheila became pregnant with her and Bobby's fourth child, despite both of them being well over 40.
+Their daughter Claire (Amy Lynch) was born on 8 January 1985 - the very first baby to be born in the series, more than two years after its inception.
+However, the downside to this was that parenthood so late in life put pressure of the Grant's marriage.

-Sheila was raped after getting out of a taxi.
+In 1986, Sheila was raped after getting out of a taxi.
 Following her ordeal she bathed, removing any evidence that could have incriminated her attacker.
 There were three suspects: former friend Matty Nolan, who was furious with her for wrecking his marriage by telling his wife he'd been having an affair; neighbour Pat Hancock (David Easter), who had gotten drunk after a violent argument with his girlfriend and couldn't remember what he'd been up to; and lecturer Alun Jones (Norman Eshley), who had unsuccessfully tried to initiate an affair.
 However it soon emerged that none of them were guilty, and the rape had been committed by the taxi driver who had just dropped Sheila off.
 Sheila later discovered she was pregnant as a result of the rape but had a miscarriage.

+The Grant family started to break-up from 1986, first with Karen leaving to go to university in London.
+In 1987, Damon was stabbed and died on Lendal Bridge in York.
+Bobby and Sheila persuaded Barry not to go after revenge, but the strain this put on her caused a rift in her marriage.
+To try and recuperate, Sheila and Bobby leave for a stay with Sheila's sister Margaret Jefferson (Barbara Marten) and her husband Tony (Richard Walker), but to no avail, and the marriage continued to collapse.
+After months of tension between him and Sheila, Bobby left her (and the series) in 1988, as a result Bobby decided to sell the house, it was later bought by Frank Rogers (Peter Christian).
+Sheila is devastated by this, as the home represents everything she and Bobby had worked for.
+Barry lived in a Volkswagen camper van while Sheila, after briefly living in a grim bedsit flat with Claire, moved back to the Close into friend Billy Corkhill's (John McArdle) house with Claire.